DanielHauge/h5v/README.md

 ## Roadmap

-- [ ] Add support for changing row and column pivot in matrix mode.
+- [ ] Fix issue about matrix 2d display.
+(Display of values not correct)
 - [ ] Add support for Incrementing and decrementing the current selected dimension in matrix and preview modes.
 - [ ] Add command support for incrementing and decrementing the current selected dimension in matrix and preview modes.
 - [ ] Add preview for groups. ie. multi-chart preview, via attributes.